yjsoon/df-style-linked-list_wordpress-plugin/readme.txt

 = 2.7.1 =
 * Bugfix for newlines not appearing when using post with first-line.

+= 2.7.3 =
+* Included child theme and instructions.

 == Upgrade Notice ==

 = 2.5.1 =